This post may contain affiliate links. Please read our disclosure policy.

 • In a large bowl, place the flour, xanthan gum, cornstarch, 2/3 cup confectionersโ€™ sugar (77 g) and salt, and whisk to combine well.
 Add the finely chopped nuts and whisk again to combine.

-• Add the butter and vanilla, and mix until well-combined.
+• Chop the butter into chunks (each about 1 tablespoon) and scatter on top of the dry ingredients.
+Add the vanilla, too, and mix until well-combined.
 I find that pressing down on the butter with the back of a spoon helps to distribute it throughout the dough.

 • The cookie dough will look somewhat sandy, and will clump in places.
-Add water by the teaspoonful, mixing after each addition, and mix to combine until the dough holds together when scoop or squeezed.
+Add water by the scant teaspoonful, mixing after each addition, until the dough holds together easily when squeezed in your hand.
+Stop short of adding water before the dough feels wet or sticky.

-• Place the remaining 1/3 cup (38 g) confectionersโ€™ sugar in a small bowl and place the balls of dough, one at a time, in the sugar.
-Toss to coat completely in the sugar and return to the baking sheet.
+• Place the remaining 1/3 cup (38 g) confectionersโ€™ sugar in a small bowl.
+Remove the chilled balls of dough from the freezer, and toss in the sugar a few at a time to coat completely.

 Video